AkashMaurya09/Spring-Boot-With-NetflixHystrix/README.md

 # Spring-Boot-With-NetflixHystrix
-Spring boot suite qith eureka,zuul server and netflix hystrix and logging with SLF4J
+Spring boot suite with eureka,zuul server and netflix hystrix and logging with SLF4J